deepakkapse/deepakkapse/README.md

 -->
 🔭 I’m currently working on ...AWS
 - 🌱 I’m currently learning ...
 Cloud tech
-- 🤝 I’m looking to collaborate on ...open source contribution + hackathon
+- 🤝 I’m looking to collaborate on ...open source contribution + hackathon🤝
 - 🤔 I’m looking for help with ...ds and algo.
 - 💬 Ask me about ... technical and non technical
 - 😄 Pronouns: ...
 He/His/Him